Fawdon Wagonway: History

-Benjamin Thompson installed a series of stationary steam engines along the 1 miles 3 furlong rail track between the Kenton Bank and Hotchpudding Planes.
+Thompson installed a series of stationary steam engines along the 1 miles 3 furlong rail track between the Kenton Bank and Hotchpudding Planes.
 Stationary steam engines transported the coal wagons through the hilly landscape at a speed of 7 mph.

 Each rope ran between two steam engines and could be alternately wound onto drums at the ends by the engines.
 Its length corresponded to twice the distance between the steam engines.
 The rope could be clamped by a grip that looked like a vice attached to the carriage.
 At the point where the railway crossed a public road, the rope was guided by friction rollers down a cable duct and under a plank bridge to the other side of the road, where it again rose above the ground.
 Before the car came to the public road, the boy who rode on it released the rope from the vice.
 The momentum of the car carried it across the road, and the boy hung the rope back into the vice as the car continued its movement.

 The inclined plane was used until 1826, when the Brunton and Shields Wagonway (later Seaton Burn Wagonway) was built to the River Tyne at Whitehill Point.

 The routes of the Fawdon and Seaton Burn Wagonways were used in the 1890s together with the route of the Coxlodge Wagonway for building the Fawdon Railway.

 The 1920s Ordnance Survey map showed a new Fawdon wagonway leading to the Coxlodge Colliery Jubilee Pit.

 The wagonway is still preserved as a low earthwork on which an asphalt road runs.
 Archeological excavations were conducted in Newcastle Great Park in 2003.